-On fig.~\ref{fig:k_lcms} we can see the Coulomb correction and the corrected three-dimensional two-particle correlation functions for $K_T=0.8$ GeV/$c$ in LCMS.
-The parameters are chosen so, that in the LCMS we have an approximately spherically symmetric source ($R_\text{out}=2.06$ fm, $R_\text{side}=R_\text{long}=2$ fm).
-We can see that there is a clear difference between the two one-dimensional corrections, one with an LCMS average R, the other with an average in accordance with eq.~\ref{eq:r_pcms}.
-In the low-$q$ region there is some difference between the angle averaged, the one-dimensional and the three dimensional Coulomb-corrections, also the numerical precision of the three-dimensional calculation make if difficult to decide between the options.
-However, we can clearly see that from $q>20$ MeV/$c$ the angle averaged and the three-dimensional Coulomb correction are in good agreement with the one-dimensional Coulomb-correction with the average R of eq.~\ref{eq:r_pcms}, and there is consistent difference from the other one.
-The fact that the angle averaged case is most similar to the one dimensional with the transformed average $R$ of eq.~\ref{eq:r_pcms} indicates that it is best to use the latter for one-dimensional measurements.
-On the left hand side, the three-dimensional correlation function is taken at a diagonal line in LCMS ($q_\text{out}=q_\text{side}=q_\text{long}$) and on the right hand side along the out axis.
-For the one-dimensional Coulomb correction we did not rely on a weighted average, as we could calculate $q_\text{inv}$.
+In Figure~\ref{fig:k_lcms}, we see the Coulomb correction and the corrected three-dimensional two-particle correlation functions for $K_T=0.8$ GeV/$c$ in the LCMS.
+The parameters were chosen so that in the LCMS we had an approximately spherically symmetric source ($R_\text{out}=2.06$ fm, $R_\text{side}=R_\text{long}=2$ fm).
+We can see that there was a clear difference between the two one-dimensional corrections, with one having an LCMS average R and the other having an average in accordance with Equation~\eqref{eq:r_pcms}.
+In the low-$q$ region, there was some difference between the angle-averaged, one-dimensional, and three-dimensional Coulomb corrections.
+Also, the numerical precision of the three-dimensional calculation made it challenging to decide between the options.
+However, we can see that from $q>20$ MeV/$c$, the angle-averaged and the three-dimensional Coulomb correction were in good agreement with the one-dimensional Coulomb correction with the average R of Equation~(\ref{eq:r_pcms}), and there was a consistent difference compared to the other one.
+The fact that the angle-averaged case was most similar to the one-dimensional case with the transformed average $R$ of Equation~\eqref{eq:r_pcms} indicated that using the latter for one-dimensional measurements was best.
+On the left-hand side, the three-dimensional correlation function was taken at a diagonal line in the LCMS ($q_\text{out}=q_\text{side}=q_\text{long}$), and on the right-hand side along the out axis.
+We did not rely on a weighted average for the one-dimensional Coulomb correction, as we could calculate $q_\text{inv}$.